Pew Centre poll: Malaysia top among 35 countries for rosy view of Russia and Putin

 For the Philippines, however, confidence in Putin dropped five percentage points to 56 per cent in 2024 and its favourability of Russia fell 10 percentage points to 46 per cent this year.

-In the same survey, 61 per cent of Malaysians said they had little to no confidence in Ukrainian President Volodymyr Zelenskyy to do the right thing in world affairs.
+In the same survey, 61 per cent of Malaysians said they had little to no confidence in Ukrainian President Volodymyr Zelenskyy doing the right thing in world affairs.

 Global perception of the Ukrainian president was still mixed, however, with an average of 40 per cent of all respondents believing he would “do the right thing” versus 46 per cent saying otherwise.